 Silicones are synthetic compounds based on silicon and oxygen.
 Their combination, through various chemical and synthetic processes, forms polymers with large molecular structures.

 Silicones are the champions of versatility, providing the flexibility, softness and elasticity that characterise them.
-Silicones bring a hint of undeniable sensoriality to our care, with a very velvety and non-greasy touch.
-Their degree of volatility determines the sensation of thickness they provide to the touch.
+Silicones bring a hint of undeniable sensoriality to the care, with a very velvety feel and non-greasy touch when applied to the skin or hair.
+Their degree of volatility determines the sensation of thickness they provide to the touch, which can be a light after-feel, during and after using the product.
 Silicones are also very widely used in styling products.
-They are indeed able to plasticise lacquer resin, coat the hair fibre, set the hairstyle effectively, bring softness, ease disentangling, and bestow silkiness and shine to the hair.
+They are indeed able to plasticise lacquer resin, coat the hair fibre, set the hairstyle effectively, bring softness, ease disentangling, and bestow silkiness and brightness to the hair.

-However, silicones have a major constraint of non-biodegradability, some categories being among those that may represent a danger for aquatic environments in particular, which is why more and more formulators are trying to replace them with “greener” materials with similar sensory properties.
-SOPHIM, manufacturer of natural emollients, offers a natural substitute for silicones, Biophytosebum, of Olive plant origin, which will be particularly suitable for substituting volatile silicones in your face, body and hair care applications.
+SOPHIM, manufacturer of natural emollients, offers a natural alternative to silicone, Biophytosebum, of Olive plant origin, which will be particularly suitable for substituting a volatile silicone in your face, body and hair care applications.

 Our Biophytosebum is manufactured through a safe, solvent-free process from olive oil.
 In its organic version, the olive oil is obtained by mechanical pressure at ambient temperature of organic olives cultivated on organic agricultures standards.

 Those treatments allow Sophim to offer you a natural ingredient, with an environment-friendly production.

 Besides being a natural ingredient, sourced from a renewable and ethical raw material, Biophytosebum offer various benefits for products dedicated to skin care or hair care, and offers sensoriality assets.